Cinderella's stepsisters: Once Upon a Time depictions

-In ABC's Once Upon a Time, there a total of five known versions of the stepsisters.
+In ABC's Once Upon a Time, there is a total of five known versions of the stepsisters.

 In the first Storybook, the stepsisters are named Clorinda and Tisbe, portrayed by Mekenna Melvin and Goldie Hoffman.
 They are based on the stepsisters from the Charles Perrault version of the fairytale, the operatic version, and the Disney version.
 However, another version of the stepsister from the Disney film, Anastasia, is not related to Cinderella and instead has a separate stepsister with a storyline that parallels Cinderella's.
 This version of the character is a primary antagonist of the spin-off series, Once Upon a Time in Wonderland, and is portrayed by Emma Rigby.

 In the second Storybook, the stepsisters retain their Disney names of Anastasia and Drizella, portrayed by Yael Yurman and Adelaide Kane.
 Drizella is the main antagonist of the first half of the seventh season, while Anastasia dies prior to the start of the season, only to be revived.
 Both were members, though at different times, of the Coven of the Eight, a group of witches.
 They both eventually leave the Coven and reconcile, returning to the alternate Enchanted Forest.